stream-pi/website/src/instructions/server/windows-x64.md

 <br/>
 ![7-open-the-run-vbs-script-file](/images/screenshots/server/windows-x64/7-open-the-run-vbs-script-file.png)

 You **WILL** see a pop up from windows relating to your firewall asking you to allow traffic to public/private networks.
 This usually happens only once, during first time setup.
-If youre running Stream-Pi Client on a private network, make sure you have selected the option of allowing it to access private network checked. **BE SURE TO CLICK ALLOW**.
+If youre running Stream-Pi Server on a private network, make sure you have selected the option of allowing it to access private network checked. **BE SURE TO CLICK ALLOW**.

 Denying access will prevent the server from connecting to the client.